Apricot Seeds for Cancer?

 There are several case studies that describe serious toxicity concerns with consuming large amounts of amygdalin or Laetrile3.
 (Note: Technically Laetrile, Amygdalin and B17 are often used interchangeably but they are technically different compounds.
 The proposed mechanism of action however is the same5).
 Just because something is considered natural, that does not mean that it is safe.

-Cancer patients need professional guidance from a Naturopathic doctor experienced with oncology.
-If you are battling cancer or if you of someone who is battling cancer and they are using therapies such as Laetrile without professional guidance then please take the time to find a Naturopathic physician with a special focus in oncology.
+Cancer patients need professional guidance from a Naturopathic doctor experienced with cancer.
+If you are battling cancer or if you of someone who is battling cancer and they are using therapies such as Laetrile without professional guidance then please take the time to find a Naturopathic physician with a special focus in integrative cancer care.
 There are many natural therapies that are not only safe, they are effective when it comes to the fight against cancer.
 Do not waste your precious time and money focusing on “alternative therapies” which are not even indicated for your cancer type.
-The integrative oncology approaches used by any Naturopathic doctor skilled with cancer have significant scientific evidence to support their use.
+The integrative cancer care approaches used by any Naturopathic doctor skilled with cancer have significant scientific evidence to support their use.

 Dr. Adam McLeod is a Naturopathic Doctor (ND), BSc.
 (Hon) Molecular biology, Motivational Speaker and International Best Selling Author.
-He currently practices at a clinic in Vancouver, British Columbia where he focuses on integrative oncology. http://www.yaletownnaturopathic.com
+He currently practices at a clinic in Vancouver, British Columbia where he focuses on integrative cancer care. https://www.yaletownnaturopathic.com

 1) Rossignol, Rodrigue, et al. “Energy substrate modulates mitochondrial structure and oxidative capacity in cancer cells.”
 Cancer research 64.3 (2004): 985-993.